 6. Get clever with color in text

 There’s no rule that says the plain text in your email needs to be black.
-As long as it contrasts enough against your background color (and is aesthetically pleasing), it’s okay to leave the black font behind and play with color.
-But simpler is better.
+As long as it contrasts enough against your background color, it’s okay to leave the black font behind and play with color.
 Fusion uses an on-brand aqua-and-purple color scheme to liven up their listicle emails.
 It’s a nice break from the black font we often see, and it also serves to organize the email.
-The consistent use of aqua for headers and purple for sub-headers allows the reader to skim this email more easily and understand how the content is ordered.
+The consistent use of aqua for headers and purple for sub-headers allows the reader to skim this email more easily.

 7. Create contrasting color CTA buttons

 One of the most powerful ways to use color in email is in your call-to-action buttons.
-CTA buttons should visually pop out from the rest of your email—a reader scanning your message should be able to instantly identify where the CTA is.
-Color is a great way to do that.
-But it’s all about balance; your button should also be on brand and simply styled.
-Read more about designing your CTA button in our post Top tips for call-to-action button design.
+CTA buttons should visually pop out from the rest of your email — a reader scanning your message should be able to instantly identify where the CTA is.
+And color is a great way to do that!
+But it’s all about balance.
+Your button should also be on brand and simply styled.

-In choosing a button color, most brands choose a color that is both within their brand color palette and one that matches the aesthetic of the particular email.
-Often, the button echoes the header design in color (if not also in width or tone).
-Here’s how TasteBook uses the same bright green color of its logo for the text on its CTA buttons:
+Most brands choose a color that’s within their brand color palette and matches the aesthetic of the particular email.
+Often, the button echoes the header design in color.
+Here’s how Cratejoy uses the same blue color of its logo for the text on its CTA buttons:

 It’s so easy to spot, and it’s bulletproof — a must!

-Another way to use color to distinguish your call-to-action button is to make the module that contains it a distinct color, like in this example from Contently:
+Another way to use color to distinguish your CTA button is to make the module that contains it a distinct color, like in this example from Can’t Clutch This.

-If you’re scrolling through this email, the e-book section—and subsequently the “Download now” button—immediately stands out with the blue background color compared to the mostly white email.
+If you’re scrolling through this email, the two CTA sections immediately stand out because of the pale pink background color compared to the mostly white email.